-He also co-chairs the Permanent Study Group on Governance of Public Sector Organizations at EGPA, together with Prof.dr.
+He also co-chaired from 2006 till 2018 the Permanent Study Group on Governance of Public Sector Organizations at EGPA, together with Prof.dr.
 Per Laegreid (Bergen) and Prof.dr.
 Sandra van Thiel (Erasmus Universiteit Rotterdam) since 2006 (http://soc.kuleuven.be/io/egpa/org/ ).

-Since July 2012 he is appointed as co-chair, together with assoc.
+From July 2012 till 2016 he was appointed as co-chair, together with assoc.
 Prof. Anne Meuwese (University of Tilburg), of the steering committee of the ECPR Standing Group on Regulatory Governance ( http://regulation.upf.edu/ ).
 He is now still member of the steering Committee.

-He is representative for Belgium in the Management Committee in the COST-Action TU1001 on Public Private Partnerships in Transport, and actively participating in that network as Chair of AWG1 - country contexts for PPP.
+He was representative for Belgium in the Management Committee in the COST-Action TU1001 on Public Private Partnerships in Transport, and actively participating in that network as Chair of AWG1 - country contexts for PPP.
 He was partner in the EU funded H2020 coordination and support action ‘Business Models for Enhancing Funding and Enabling Financing of Infrastructure in Transport (BENEFIT)’ (2014-2016) and in the H2020 TROPICO project (2017-2021).
 He is also Board Member of the International Public‐Private Partnership Scholars Network (IP3SN).

 He has published extensively in international journals on organization and regulation of public services (among others in Organization Studies, Governance, International Review of Administrative Sciences, Public Management Review, Policy Studies, and Public Administration and Development).
 Books include 'Autonomy and control of state agencies'; 'The coordination of public sector organizations', 'The Governance of Public Sector Organisations: Autonomy, proliferation and performance' and 'Government agencies: Practices and lessons from 30 countries' (all with co-authors published by Palgrave).

 He has managed over 30 policy-oriented or fundamental national and international research projects (funded by FWO, BOF, EU, BRAIN and several governments.
 He was involved in a FP6 and FP7 project, and is involved in the EU-funded H2020 project BENEFIT and TROPICO.
-He was/is promotor or co-promoter of 18 PhDs, of which 11 have been defended already and was in the jury of foreign PhDs from the University of Exeter, Twente and the University of Aveiro (Portugal).
+He was/is promotor or co-promoter of 18 PhDs, of which 12 PhD's have been defended already;

 He advised several Belgian (federal, regional and local) and foreign administrations and ministeries (in the Netherlands and Ireland) on organizational aspects of public sector reforms, regulation and governance.